cezarmathe/tvcx-stack-core/src/0-consul-bootstrap/README.md

 This will override the local storage backend with the remote one, letting you migrate the Terraform state.

+**NOTE** - The file **must** be named `backend_override.tf` - this way it will be ignored by git, so your Consul token is safe, where safe means safer that it getting leaked in a remote repository by accident, although it is still vulnerable if someone else has access your files.

 ## Rolling upgrades/modifications

 For the purpose of not killing off your Consul cluster, there are some default variables such as